nokia-eda/docs/docs/blog/posts/2024/try-eda-pro.md

 We maintain [the reference](../../../user-guide/installation/customize-install.md#kpt-setters-reference) of all available setters in our docs.
 ///

 The setters file allow you to specify the values for the setters that will be used when you install EDA Playground.
-For example, to disable the EDA network simulation, you would create a yaml file like this:
+For example, to set the PV claim volume size for the Git server deployment, you would create a yaml file like this:

 ```yaml title="<code>my-setters.yml</code>"
 apiVersion: v1